gniusiku/helloworld/README.md

 I like acting and music and performing and attention and sometimes games I have many interests too many from cyberpsychology to song writing I have been told that I am dynamic
-The changes here are going to be  minimal I am a beginner in programming
+The changes here are going to be  minimal